 Time to work

-Here comes the hard but interesting bit: do some work.
-Typically this involves checking out a branch for a feature, bug fix or topic area.
+Here comes the hard but interesting bit: actually doing the work.
+Typically this means checking out a branch for a feature, bug fix, or topic area.

 git checkout -b sprozzle-the-gromits